New Homes in Mueller Section 9

 Mueller Section 7

-The new homes of Mueller’s latest section 7 are rattling along to completion at a great pace in 2015.
+The new homes at Mueller’s latest section 7 are all but complete in 2016.
 This is the only time I can remember when practically all types of homes including the new ones – the Town Green Row Homes – have been available for purchase at the same time.
 Get in touch if you want to discuss how we can assist you in your home purchase – remember that we work for free for you as a buyer, and we are happy to talk you through the options you have in both new and resale homes.

 Where are the Section 7 homes?

 It’s confusing trying to patch together all the different information on the various sites, so we’ve tried to summarize it here.
 There are six builders and each has a different approach to selling new homes – some release a few per month to keep up with their construction capacity, while others make them available in tranches.
 See our video below for a quick tour.